EFFICACY DATA

 95.1% No 12-week CDP

-Explore the established safety profile
+Explore the safety profile

-Find information on BRIUMVI dosing and administration
+Find information on BRIUMVI dosing

 References: 1.
 BRIUMVI.
 Prescribing information.
 TG Therapeutics Inc; 2022.
 2. Steinman L, Fox E, Hartung H-P, et al. Ublituximab versus teriflunomide in relapsing multiple sclerosis.
 N Engl J Med.
 2022;387(8):704-714. doi:10.1056/NEJMoa2201904.
 3. Data on file.
 TG Therapeutics Inc. 4.
 Steinman L, Fox EJ, Hartung H-P, et al. Relapse rate and time to first relapse were improved with ublituximab vs teriflunomide in the phase 3 ULTIMATE I and ULTIMATE II studies in patients with relapsing multiple sclerosis (RMS).
 Presented at: 2022 American Academy of Neurology (AAN) Annual Meeting; April 2-7, 24-26, 2022; Seattle, WA.
 5. Alvarez E, Steinman L, Fox EJ, et al. Ublituximab treatment is associated with a significant proportion of patients achieving no evidence of disease activity (NEDA): results from the ULTIMATE I and ULTIMATE II phase 3 studies of ublituximab vs teriflunomide in relapsing multiple sclerosis (RMS).
 Presented at: 2022 American Academy of Neurology (AAN) Annual Meeting; April 2-7, 24-26, 2022; Seattle, WA.
 6. Giovannoni G, Turner B, Gnanapavan S, Offiah C, Schmierer K, Marta M. Is it time to target no evident disease activity (NEDA) in multiple sclerosis?
 Mult Scler Relat Disord.
 2015;4(4):329-333. doi:10.1016/j.msard.2015.04.006.